 ANSWER: This remark is rather offensive.
-Of course we have read the literature for area coverage.
-We have used the metric "Coverage Ratio" (defined in Section 4.3) to measure how much of the area is covered.
+Of course we read literature for area coverage.
+We use the metric "Coverage Ratio" (defined in Section 4.3) to measure how much the area is covered.
 But the optimization process to decide which sensor has to be active or not in each round is based on the coverage of only a specified set of points called primary points.
 So the area coverage problem is transformed into the target coverage problem.
-So from our point of view, this remark is not justified.